newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/emergency-trip-permit.md

 icon: file-purple.svg
 urlSlug: emergency-trip-permit
 summaryDescriptionMd: >-
-  You need an emergency trip permit from the Division of Alcoholic Beverage Control (ABC) if your business:
+  You need an emergency trip permit from the New Jersey Division of Alcoholic Beverage Control (ABC) if your business:

   * picks up or delivers alcoholic beverages into, out of, or within New Jersey

   * does not have an annual `transportation license or permit|transportation-license-permit`
-issuingAgency: Division of Alcoholic Beverage Control (ABC)
+issuingAgency: NJ Division of Alcoholic Beverage Control (ABC)
 callToActionText: Apply for My Emergency Trip Permit
 callToActionLink: https://www.njportal.com/abc/eps
 ---